DC faults White House over Rose Garden event, urges testing

-WASHINGTON (AP) — In an extraordinary step, the Washington, D.C., Department of Health has released an open letter appealing to all White House staff and anyone who attended a Sept.
+WASHINGTON — The Washington, D.C., Department of Health has released an open letter appealing to all White House staff and anyone who attended a Sept.
 26 event in the Rose Garden to seek medical advice and take a COVID-19 test.

 The letter indicates a lack of confidence in the White House medical team's own contact tracing efforts regarding an ongoing virus outbreak that has infected President Donald Trump, multiple senior staff members and two U.S. senators, among others.